wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="MoveThings"></a>

-### PRODUCT 13 - Move things with actuators
+### SOLUTION 13 - Move things with actuators

-MAKE FOR SALE: Make things that move on a schedule or event of your choosing.
+Make things that move on a schedule or event of your choosing.

 0. Compare Pi vs. Arduino and others
 0. Calculate physics formulas for space, weight, and volume